nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Academic Major**: A student's major in university.
+* **Attribute**: A set of specific value for a given object that defines the property or characteristic of that object.
 * **Group list**: Every existing groups in ArchDuke.
 * **Group name**: An identifier for a group that suggests the function of that group.
 * **Index**: A number in front of a student contact, used to reference that particular student contact.